viamrobotics/docs/docs/tutorials/configure/build-a-mock-robot.md

 You can also see the robot's reported positions and speeds change.
 With real physical components, you would not only be able to control and see your robot's readings on this tab, but you would also see your robot move in the physical world.

-Next, install a Viam SDK (software development kit) so you can write custom logic to control the mock robot.

 ## Control your mock robot using a Viam SDK

 ### Install a Viam SDK

-In this step, you will install either the [Viam Python SDK](https://python.viam.dev/) or the [Viam Go SDK](https://pkg.go.dev/go.viam.com/rdk).
+Install a Viam SDK (software development kit) so you can write custom logic to control the mock robot.
 Use which ever programming language you are most comfortable with.

 Refer to the appropriate SDK documentation for SDK installation instructions: